harin44/PIC16F877A_Simplified/README.md

 Special Notes for Easy Referance.

-What is is a micro controller? a small computer on a single IC containing processor core/memory/programmable I/O and other pheripharals.
+What is is a micro controller?

+a small computer on a single IC containing processor core/memory/programmable I/O and other pheripharals.

+capabilities of a microcontroller?

+programmable
-capabilities of a microcontroller? programmable configurable  H/W functionality can perform single or multiple tasks inbuilt pheripaharals
+configurable  H/W functionality
+can perform single or multiple tasks inbuilt pheripaharals

+building blocks & functions

+CPU -fetch and execute instructions program memeory - store progrma that are to be executed data/user memeory - store data(volatile-temporary memory, non-volatile memory-retain info even after power of and restart) I/O ports timers pheripharals

+PIC mircrocontroller i/O pin can source(give from pin) or sink(from out to pin) upto maximum of 25mA.

+PORTA 5pins, bi-directional port
+PORTB 8pins, bi-directional port
+PORTC 8pins, bi-directional port
+PORTD 8pins
+PORTE 3pins

+15 interrupts
+8 A/D input channels
+has a parallel slave port
+35 instructions
+VDD range 2V-5V(supply voltage)
+VSS ground 0V

+note for normal operation MCLR (Master Clear (input)/ programming input voltage(output))(a reset pin) is set to high for normal operation if MCLR is set to low the pic will not execute logic and pic will start to execute when it is set to high.

+OSC1/CLK1 - oscillator crystal/ external clock input OSC2/CLK2 - oscillator crystal/ clock output